mallaxx/password-management-system/README.md

 # password-management-system
-It's a tkinter project with mysql being the backend part for this project.
-It is based on python language.
+It's a project based of tkinter and mysql.

+It's my first tkinter project, so yeah don't expect too much from this project.